designstem/projects/frequency/index.md

 <f-fade v-if="get('c') == 30">

-Yes, it kind of stopped but this flicker is kind of annoying.
+Yes, it seemed to stop but this flicker is rather annoying.
 Can you do better?.

 </f-fade>